MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/hd-audio-bus-driver.md

 - Provides synchronized starting and stopping of groups of streams.

-The HD audio bus driver does not provide:
+The HD audio bus driver doesn't provide:

-- An interface for programming a DSP or additional registers that are not defined in the Intel High Definition Audio Specification.
+- An interface for programming a DSP or other registers that aren't defined in the Intel High Definition Audio Specification.

 - Prioritized bandwidth management.